 Over time, many of the buildings have been dismantled or crumbled on their own, but several remain, including the town’s smokestack, built-in 1908 as part of the town’s electric power plant; the restored St. Barbara’s Catholic Church, and several small red-brick buildings made with Trollope bricks.
 Two buildings have been converted into restaurants, and there’s also a museum.

 Thurber may very well be the most photogenic of all of Texas’ ghost towns.
 Against the nighttime sky, with stars shimmering above, the town’s red brick remains to offer a breathtaking sight.

 If Thurber is a great beginner’s ghost town, Burkett is the next level up, with much to see and explore.

 Found on State Highway 206 in west-central Texas, about two hours from Fort Worth, Burkett was named in 1886 for its first postmaster, William Burkett.
-For years, the town flourished: There were cafes, a school, a cotton gin, a drugstore, churches, and various other businesses.
+For years, the town flourished: Cafes, a school, a cotton gin, a drugstore, churches, and various other businesses.

-Check out the historic downtown district if you’re looking for something fun to do during your visit.
-A lot is going on here, including the abandoned red brick school building, a 1920s gas station, several old homes from the early 1900s, and, most impressively, a truss bridge built-in 1922.
+Check out the historic downtown district if you want something fun during your visit.
+A lot is going on here, including the abandoned red brick school building, a 1920s gas station, several old homes from the early 1900s, and, most impressively, a truss bridge built in 1922.
 Drive over it, but don’t cross it; someone else told you that too.

 This once-thriving community has been left behind by modern society.
 Abandoned cars litter its roads, trees cover many buildings, and nature takes over everything else.
 Explorers and social media users alike will find plenty to see here.